 How can I register for the Kailash Mansarovar Yatra as an Indian?

-You can keep getting updated about the news of the reopening.
-As soon as the yatra reopens, you can directly register your trip through a reliable tour operator organizing the trip.
+As the reopening of the Kailash Yatra for Indian citizens is confirmed for 2025, you can directly register your trip through a reliable Kailash tour operator like us.
 Registration is typically done online, and the application process involves several steps, including document submission, visa application, and others.